zannloo/tp/docs/UserGuide.md

 #### Example(s):
 - When you are at the directory `~/grp-001` and would like to see all tasks allocated to <br>`grp-001`,
-  - executing `cat` will return all the tasks allocated to `grp-001`.
+  - Executing `cat` will return all the tasks allocated to `grp-001`.
   - Result shown will be similar to [this](#task-list-of-group-directory-grp-001).

 <box type="tip">